(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 [Hoshi's quarters]

-(the shower is running, her bed is empty)
+(The shower is running, her bed is empty.)

 PHLOX: Ensign?
 Hoshi?
 What are you doing?
-I have to put you back under sedation immediately.
+I have to put you back under

 HOSHI: You did this.